forcedotcom/commerce-on-lightning/README.md

                                                                                     ~/.commerce/config/store
                                                                                     -scratch-def.json] config file

-  -s, --store-name=store-name                                                       [default: 1commerce] name of the
+  -n, --store-name=store-name                                                       [default: 1commerce] name of the
                                                                                     site to create

   -u, --targetusername=targetusername                                               username or alias for the target